 Former Turkish Prime Minister Bulent Ecevit spoke to an emotional crowd of 50,000 Turkish Cypriots in the island's capital, Nicosia, on Friday (3 January).

-Former Turkish Prime Minister Bulent Ecevit spoke to an emotional crowd of 50,000 Turkish Cypriots in the island's capital, Nicosia, on Friday (3 January).
+Background: Former Turkish Prime Minister Bulent Ecevit spoke to an emotional crowd of 50,000 Turkish Cypriots in the island's capital, Nicosia, on Friday (3 January).
 Accompanied by Turkish Cypriot leader Mr. Rauf Denktash, the Turkish politician described the Turkish invasion of Cyprus in July last year as " a political responsibility and a humanitarian duty".

 The Turkish Cypriot crowd roared applause when Mr. Ecevit said there were now two separate administrations in Cyprus -- a situation, he went on to say, recognised by the United Nations' Security Council and the Geneva conference on Cyprus last August.